wikimedia/mediawiki-node-services/README.md

 # mediawiki-node-services
 Run several mediawiki nodejs services (RESTBase, Parsoid) in a single docker container.
 Useful for small / low-memory installs.

+See [config.yaml](blob/master/config.yaml) for the main config file orchestrating this.